-- 1. That the implied probability of winning is $\frac{1}{3}$.
-Losing is twice as likely as winning and either the horse wins or loses. - 2.
-If you put \$1 on horse A, you either receive \$3 (\$2 winnings + \$1 stake) or zero. - 3.
-Since $\frac{1}{3} \times 3 + \frac{2}{3} \times 0 = 1$, betting and not betting should yield the same expected return.
+- That the implied probability of winning is 1/3.
+Losing is twice as likely as winning and either the horse wins or loses. - If you put \$ 1 on horse A, you either receive \$3 (\$2 winnings + \$1 stake) or zero.

+1/3 × 3 + 2/3 × 0 = 1. - Betting and not betting should yield the same expected return.

-(Of course, there is a track profit such that the expected return is a bit negative.
-But we'll ignore this margin for now.)
+Of course: This is gambling and there is a track profit such that the expected return should be a bit negative.
+But we'll ignore this small margin for now.

-Point: If all odds were appropriate, the odds on every horse would correspond to lotteries that all have equal expected value.
+Point: If all odds were appropriate, every horse would have equal expected value and thus equal expected returns.